XjSv/Cooked/readme.txt

 * **FIX:** Fixed issue with the recipe search when filters are applied.
 * **FIX:** Fixed a couple of PHP v8.3 compatibility issues.
 * **FIX:** Fixed issue with Divi Theme Builder shortcodes not loading.
+* **FIX:** Fixed a bug when installing the plugin for the first time and the settings were not saved yet.

 = 1.8.9 =
 * **NEW:** Improved SEO by dynamically updating the canonical URL on the Browse Recipe page to match active category/tag filters.
 Supports Rank Math SEO and Yoast SEO.